dimuch/railsware/README.md

 # Calendar - Railware test task

 ##### Note: gulp was chosen cause the same configuration was used before for another test task.
-Please use NodeJS v8(NodeJS v12 does not supported)
+Tested on NodeJS v12, gulp CLI version: 2.2.0 Local version: 4.0.2

 ## How to use
 - run ```npm install```